smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Compliance Engine/GDPR Compliance Implementation.md

 2. **Configure pseudonymization salt**: Set a strong, secret salt value in the PSEUDONYM_SALT environment variable
 3. **Define compliance-critical actions**: Customize the list of actions that should be preserved during data deletion
 4. **Set up monitoring**: Implement alerts for GDPR compliance actions to detect potential abuse
+5. **Secure pseudonym mappings**: Ensure the Infisical KMS integration is properly configured with secure access controls

 ### Validating Compliance Workflows
 To validate compliance workflows: